-The 2023A Bonds will be executed and delivered pursuant to the Supplemented 2012 Indenture (as defined herein) as further supplemented by the Fourth Supplement (as defined herein).
-The proceeds of the 2023A Bonds will be advanced by the Corporation to the City pursuant to the Amended 2012 Contract (as defined herein), as further amended by the Fourth Amendment (as defined herein).
-The 2023A Bonds evidence proportionate undivided interests in the rights to receive certain Revenues (as defined herein), including the Installment Payments (as defined herein) to be made by the City under the Contract.
-The City's obligations under the Contract are secured by the Deed of Trust, and all money and securities held by the Trustee in certain funds and accounts under the Indenture (as defined herein).
-The 2023A Bonds are payable on a parity with the 2015A Bonds, the 2020B Bonds, the 2021A Bonds, the 2021B Bonds, and any Additional Bonds (all as defined herein) hereafter executed and delivered under the Indenture.
+The 2024 Bonds will be executed and delivered pursuant to the Supplemented 2012 Indenture as further supplemented by the Sixth Supplement.
+The proceeds of the 2024 Bonds will be advanced by the Corporation to the City pursuant to the Amended 2012 Contract, as further amended by the Sixth Amendment.
+The 2024 Bonds evidence proportionate undivided interests in the rights to receive certain Revenues, including the Installment Payments to be made by the City under the Contract.
+The City's obligations under the Contract are secured by the Deed of Trust, and all money and securities held by the Trustee in certain funds and accounts under the Indenture.
+The 2024 Bonds are payable on a parity with the Parity Bonds and any Additional Bonds hereafter executed and delivered under the Indenture.

-THE PRINCIPAL AND INTEREST WITH RESPECT TO THE 2023A BONDS ARE PAYABLE SOLELY FROM AMOUNTS PAYABLE BY THE CITY PURSUANT TO THE CONTRACT, AMOUNTS HELD IN CERTAIN FUNDS AND ACCOUNTS UNDER THE INDENTURE AND, TO THE EXTENT PROVIDED IN THE INDENTURE, THE PROCEEDS DERIVED FROM THE EXERCISE OF CERTAIN RIGHTS AND REMEDIES GRANTED UNDER THE CONTRACT, INCLUDING FORECLOSURE AND SALE OF THE PREMISES PURSUANT TO THE DEED OF TRUST.
-NO DEFICIENCY JUDGMENT MAY BE RENDERED AGAINST THE CITY IN ANY ACTION FOR BREACH OF ANY CONTRACTUAL OBLIGATION UNDER THE CONTRACT, AND THE TAXING POWER OF THE CITY IS NOT PLEDGED DIRECTLY OR INDIRECTLY TO SECURE ANY MONEYS DUE TO THE OWNERS OF THE 2023A BONDS.
+THE PRINCIPAL AND INTEREST WITH RESPECT TO THE 2024 BONDS ARE PAYABLE SOLELY FROM AMOUNTS PAYABLE BY THE CITY PURSUANT TO THE CONTRACT, AMOUNTS HELD IN CERTAIN FUNDS AND ACCOUNTS UNDER THE INDENTURE AND, TO THE EXTENT PROVIDED IN THE INDENTURE, THE PROCEEDS DERIVED FROM THE EXERCISE OF CERTAIN RIGHTS AND REMEDIES GRANTED UNDER THE CONTRACT, INCLUDING FORECLOSURE AND SALE OF THE PREMISES PURSUANT TO THE DEED OF TRUST.
+NO DEFICIENCY JUDGMENT MAY BE RENDERED AGAINST THE CITY IN ANY ACTION FOR BREACH OF ANY CONTRACTUAL OBLIGATION UNDER THE CONTRACT, AND THE TAXING POWER OF THE CITY IS NOT PLEDGED DIRECTLY OR INDIRECTLY TO SECURE ANY MONEYS DUE TO THE OWNERS OF THE 2024 BONDS.

-See "SECURITY AND SOURCES OF PAYMENT FOR THE 2023A BONDS" herein.
+See "SECURITY AND SOURCES OF PAYMENT FOR THE 2024 BONDS" herein.